ezsystems/commerce-documentation/docs/guide/catalog/product_variants/product_variant_api.md

 ### VariantProductNode

 `VariantProductNode` is the virtual product which contains the data for all variants that can be ordered.
 Since this product has no specific price or stock which is assigned to its SKU, it cannot be added to the basket directly.
 It inherits from [`ProductNode`](../catalog_api/productnode.md) and contains additional properties.
-These properties are automatically validated within the constructor using the `validateProperties()` method.
+These properties are automatically validated within the constructor by using the `validateProperties()` method.

 | Identifier             | Type          | Description                          |
 | ---------------------- | ------------ | ------------------------------------ |